 }

-In the re-implement experiments of HGB, we find that the attention values are mostly controlled by the edge-type embeddings, revealed by the observation that attention values within each relation are similar, while those among different relations differ a lot.
-Figure~\ref{tab:stdev} (a) gives a diagram of this observation and Figure~\ref{tab:stdev} (b) shows the statistics of standard deviations of attention values within each relation and among all relations for each target node on the ACM dataset.
+In our re-implemention experiments of HGB, we find that the attention values are mainly dominated by the edge-type embeddings.
+This is revealed from the observation that attention values within each relation are similar, while those among different relations ary significantly.
+Figure~\ref{tab:stdev} (a) depicts this observation and Figure~\ref{tab:stdev} (b) shows the statistics of standard deviations of attention values within each relation and among all relations for each target node on the ACM dataset.

-This observation promotes us to study the necessity of neighbor attention within each relation and semantic attention among different relations in HGNNs.
+This observation motivates us to investigate the necessity of neighbor attention within each relation and semantic attention among different relations in HGNNs.